kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 It would be useful for the name of the EvictionRequest object to be unique and predictable for each pod instance to prevent the creation of multiple EvictionRequests for the same pod.
 Because we do not expect the interceptors to support interaction with multiple EvictionRequests for a pod.
 We can also verify `.spec.target.podRef` field on admission.
-Unfortunately such approach would not be easy to extend in the future.
+However, it would be difficult/impossible to change or support other naming strategies in the future.

 We could validate each EvictionRequest `.metadata.name` to have one of the following formats: